Master of Teaching – course notices

-Timetables for the Master of Teaching can be found on the faculty's timetables page.
+Timetables for the Master of Teaching can be found on the school's timetables page.
 To be allocated to seminar and tutorial groups, all students must download a personal timetable from the MyUni site (available from mid-February).

 Semester dates can be viewed on the University's Timetable website.

 The school handbook entry for the Master of Teaching can be viewed at Handbooks Online.